yashvoladoddi37/marcura-rag-tariffs/README.md

 ## Architecture

-This project follows MAANG-level engineering best practices:
+This project some best practices:

 - **Clean Architecture**: Separation of concerns with modular components
 - **API-First Design**: Well-documented FastAPI endpoints